 Impact

 The vulnerability occurs when a HID report defined by a Logitech HID++ device contains no valid fields.
-In the kernel's hidpp_get_report_length() function the maximum number of fields (maxfield) is not verified against the actual descriptor data.
-Processing such a report causes the kernel to dereference uninitialized data, leading to a crash.
-An attacker who can supply a crafted HID report—a malicious USB gadget or an untrusted HID device—can exploit this flaw to trigger a kernel panic, resulting in a denial‑of‑service condition for the affected system.
+In the kernel's hidpp_get_report_length() function the maximum number of fields (maxfield) is not verified against the actual descriptor data, so processing such a report dereferences uninitialized data and causes a kernel crash.
+Based on the description, it is inferred that an attacker who can supply a specially crafted HID report—for example, by connecting a malicious USB gadget—can trigger this crash, resulting in a denial-of-service condition for the affected system.

 Affected Systems